lsilvest/ztsdb_dockerfile/README.md

     idx   <-  as.time(NULL)
     a     <<- zts(idx, data)

-Then the append utility can be started from another container like this (IP address=172.17.0.2, port=19300, rate=100000 msg/second, time-series' name=a, number of columns=3, continue sending indefinitely):
+Then _append_ can be started from another container like this (IP address=172.17.0.2, port=19300, rate=100000 msg/second, time-series'
+name=a, number of columns=3, continue sending indefinitely):

     append 172.17.0.2 19300 100000 a 3